 Auto racing colors have their origins in the Gordon Bennett Cup competition which was held every year from 1900 to 1905.
 For the race in 1900, red was assigned to the USA, white – to Germany, blue – to France, etc. When England first competed in 1902, all the colors of the British national flag had already been taken; therefore, Selwyn Francis Edge – a British entrepreneur and racing driver, decided to paint his Napier olive green, which gave birth to the popular British Racing Green color.

-After winning the race in 1902, Britain was given the honor to host the 1903 Gordon Bennett Cup.
-But motor racing events were illegal in Britain at that time; therefore, it was decided that the 1903 race would be held in Ireland – a part of the United Kingdom of Great Britain and Ireland, where the local laws were “adjusted” to road racing.
+After winning the race in 1902, Britain hosted the 1903 Gordon Bennett Cup.
+But motor racing events were illegal in Britain at that time.
+Therefore, they decided to hold the 1903 race in Ireland.
+A part of the United Kingdom of Great Britain and Ireland, where the local laws were “adjusted” to road racing.
 As a sign of respect for their Irish hosts, the British painted their cars with shamrock green, which represents the color of shamrock – a young sprig of clover, one of Ireland’s national symbols.
 Nowadays the shamrock green, as well as other shades of green are worn on the well known Irish holiday Saint Patrick’s Day.

 Later on, the British have adopted different shades of green.
 Most often, a darker shade of green dominated, but there were times when the British opted for lighter shades of green just like the Hersham and Walton Motors (HWM) auto racing team did during the 1950s.